s0rta/revengate-new/docs/style.md

 ## coding conventions
 * follow the GDScript style guidelines published by Godot
 * max line length is 88
+* facts and signals use underscores to join words
+* tags use dashes

 ## common prefixes
 * gen: generate, for things with a random component